Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 This API retrieves the ECID that was generated when the app was initially launched and is stored in the ECID Service.

 This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.
-The values are returned via the `AdobeCallback`.
+The values are returned via the [AdobeCallback]https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallback).

-When `AdobeCallbackWithError` is provided, and you are fetching the ECID from the Mobile SDK, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.
+When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallbackwitherror) is provided, and you are fetching the ECID from the Mobile SDK, the timeout value is 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobeerror).

 **Java**